farahbrunache/travay-colony-vuejs-dapp/README.md

 [ ] Learn how to incorporate off chain payments
 [ ] Add French translation
 [ ] Add Creole translation
-[ ] Learn security practices in Blockchain so I can protect the identity of an already vulnerable population [ ] Implement identity verification to protect against fraud (i.e. sign up to use dApp after validating some form of second identity)
+[ ] Learn more about security practices in Blockchain so I can protect the identity of an already vulnerable population [ ] Implement identity verification to protect against fraud (i.e. sign up to use dApp after validating some form of second identity)
-[ ] Add location based authentication that a job was done
+[ ] Add location based authentication as a form of proof that a job was done [ ] Integrate with uport / create a functioning login and signup page

-### Application
+### Web Application

 ## Run Front-end Locally